ArtifexSoftware/MuPDF.NET/docs/classes/DocumentX.rst

     PDF only: Return the trailer source of the PDF,  which is usually located at the PDF file's end.
 This is :meth:`Document.GetXrefObject` with an *xref* argument of -1.

+  .. method:: XrefIsImage(int xref: 0)

+    Check if the `xref` is an image or not.

+    :arg int xref: :data:`xref` number.

+    :rtype: `bool`
+    :returns: `true` if the xref is a image.

   .. method:: XrefIsStream(int xref: 0)

+    Returns if the `xref` is a stream or not.

+    :arg int xref: :data:`xref` number.

+    :rtype: `bool`
+    :returns: `true`if the xref is a stream.

+  .. method:: GetXrefStream(int xref)

     PDF only: Return the **decompressed** contents of the :data:`xref` stream object.